Bioconductor/BiocWorkshops2019/README.md

 of workshop collaborators.
 For a successful workshop build, adhere to the
 following:

-1. Package your workshop as an R package
+1. Package your workshop as an R package.
+The example package https://github.com/lpantano/dummychapter1 demonstrates all key elements of how your package must be prepared, and also provides an example `.travis.yml` for Continuous Integration against bioc-devel.
 2. Include a standard vignette in the vignettes directory
 3. Put any extra files (images, .bib) in `inst/vignettes` and reference them in the vignette using `system.file`
 4. Number **3** requires package chapter installation before vignette build or `build_vignettes=TRUE` when building the package.
+5. Use only one top-level section (`#`), for the title of your workshop.
+All other sections must be second-level (`##`) or lower.
+You may find the [usage section of the Bookdown documentation](https://bookdown.org/yihui/bookdown/usage.html) helpful for background.

 ### DESCRIPTION